ubffm/arcapi/README.rst

 .. contents::

-This is a simple GET request where the last element in the URL is a JSON array of records to be converted.
-[An actual URL will be given here when there is one.]
-Retroconversion is a time-consuming process, and this array should not be too long, so as to avoid timeouts.
+This is a simple GET request where the last element in the URL is a JSON array of records to be converted. e.g. ``https://api.jewishstudies.de/api/YOUR_ARRAY_HERE`` Retroconversion is a time-consuming process, and this array should not be too long, so as to avoid timeouts.
 Probably less than one hundred records per-request would be ideal.
 The user is encouraged to send multiple requests concurrently if a large amount of